alexa/ask-cli/docs/concepts/Dialog-Command.md

 **stage**: Optional.
 Indicates stage of the skill.
 Use development or live as values.
 Defaults to development.

 **replay**: Optional.
 Specify a replay file to simulate a conversation with your skill.
 Specifying this option will run the command in Replay Mode.

+**save-skill-io**: Optional.
+Specify an output file to write simulation invocation requests and responses.

 **profile**: Optional.
 Specify a profile name to be used.
 Defaults to use `default` as the profile name, if this option or environmental variable `ASK_DEFAULT_PROFILE` is not set.